alibaba/MongoShake/README.md

 # DDL Syncing
 ---
 Starting with version 1.5, MongoShake supports syncing DDL by using global barrier.
-Once fetching DDL oplog, MongoShake adds a barrier so that all the belowing oplogs waiting in the queue until this oplog is written into the target MongoDB or tunnel and the checkpoint is updated.
+Once fetching DDL oplog, MongoShake adds a barrier so that all the subsequent oplogs wait in the queue until this oplog is written into the target MongoDB or tunnel and the checkpoint is updated.
 Currently, DDL is only support for ReplicaSet on the source side(target side can be RelicaSet or Sharding), we will support Sharding in the later version.<br>
 ![ddl](resources/ddl_support.png)<br>

 # Global ID